Features to Consider Before Buying

 While heavier may not be an ideal quality, many of the more powerful gaming PCs are on the heavier side.
 On the bright side, you’ll get a laptop with amazing graphics and better cooling system.

-An Intel® Core™ i5 processor, for example will work great for most users, while an i7 processor, used in most high-end and gaming laptops, gives more power to the table and is best for people using high-demand applications or graphic-heavy games.
+An Intel® Core™ i5 processor will work great for most users, while an i7 processor, used in most high-end and gaming laptops, gives more power and is best for people using high-demand applications or graphic-heavy games.

 AMD Ryzen™ Mobile CPUs are on par with the Intel® Core™ i5 and i7 processors, while an AMD A Series processor is a lower-cost chip that can handle basic daily task like web surfing, Microsoft Office applications, and casual gaming.